mrmdlab/Segmenthor/Tutorial.md

 - **Disable Chinese input method, if any, before using this software**
 - This trial version will expire soon.
 Please contact fengh@imcb.a-star.edu.sg for subscription.

+### General
+- drag a NIfTI file to the window to open it
+- up, down, left, right to adjust image brightness
+    - Note that brightness adjustment has no effect on slices that have gone through adjustment, unless Shift+J or Ctrl+J are activated
+- S to enter SEGMENT mode
+- T to enter ADJUST mode
+- Z to enter ZOOMPAN mode
+- Ctrl+J to reset image brightness and remove the effect of adjustment
+- Ctrl+S to save the mask
+- Shift+S to save the adjusted image
+- A and D to adjust mask transparency

 ### ZOOMPAN
 - left mouse button to pan
 - right mouse button to zoom